ucs-compute-solutions/ConvergedInfrastructure_IMM_Terraform/README.md

 ### Execution
-Once all the required variables are entered in terraform.tfvars, run the following commands in each directory
+Once **all the required inputes are entered in terraform.tfvars file**, run the following commands in each directory
 ```
 terraform init
 ```